 If single-leg calf raises are too challenging at present, it’s perfectly acceptable to put both feet on the ground so both calves are working together to lift your body weight.

 As you get stronger, feel free to increase the challenge of the single-leg calf raise by performing a negative calf raise.
 A negative calf raise simply means that your heel starts lower than your foot.
 To perform a negative calf raise, all you need is a stair step.
 Start with the same body position described above for the basic single-leg raise, but let the back half of your foot hang off the stair step.
 Lower your heel as far as your range of motion allows, then rise up onto your toes just like a regular calf raise.

 Again, with the negative calf raise, it’s totally fine to start with both legs and work up to one leg as your calf strength increases.
 Watch the following video to see a demonstration of negative calf raises.

 As a final note, I want to point out the importance of balancing out your calf workouts with shin workouts to encourage muscle balance in the lower leg.
-Check out our shin exercises article to learn how to work out the fronts of your legs.
+Google shin exercises to learn how to work out the fronts of your legs.
 If you want to learn more about lower body workouts in general, a great starting place is our Leg Workouts page.